ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 11. Implemented plugin validation to ensure plugins implement required methods and capabilities
 12. Created detailed documentation for plugin interfaces, including examples and guidelines for creating custom plugins
 13. Added tests for plugin validation to ensure validation functions work correctly
+14. Integrated with file browser to display file metadata and previews
+15. Implemented file details view with metadata extracted by file interpreters
+16. Created file preview component that uses file interpreters to generate previews

 The roadmap is divided into four phases: